This guide covers installing Kubently in various environments, from local development to production clusters.

 kubectl create namespace kubently

-# 1. Create LLM API keys secret
+# 1. Create LLM API keys secret (name must be kubently-llm-secrets)

 # Supports any LLMFactory-compatible provider.
 Set at least one.